-We are delighted the most recent results from the ‘Questionnaire for Parent and Carers’ at the end of the academic year 2020/21 indicated that across all questions, the responses received were overwhelmingly positive and families clearly feel that;
+We are delighted that the most recent results from the ‘Questionnaire for Parent and Carers’ at the end of the academic year 2021/22 indicated that across all questions, the responses received were overwhelmingly positive and families clearly feel that;

-- St. Peter’s is a happy and safe school (100% agreed or strongly agreed)
+- Children are happy, feel safe and do well sat St. Peter's (100% agreed or strongly agreed)